-There is full feedback from receivers to the transmitter so that in each time slot the sender has complete information about what packets receivers have correctly received or lost and their next required packets.
-The sender uses this information to determine the combination of packets for the next transmission \cite{2009sundararajanfeedback}.
+There is full feedback from the users to the transmitter so that in each time slot the sender has complete information about what packets the users have correctly received or lost and their next required packets.
+The sender uses this information to determine the combination of the packets for the next transmission \cite{2009sundararajanfeedback}.